iluwatar/java-design-patterns/model-view-intent/README.md

 ---
+title: "Model-View-Intent Pattern in Java: Building Robust and Scalable Java UIs with MVI"
-title: Model-View-Intent
+shortTitle: Model-View-Intent (MVI)
+description: "Discover the Model-View-Intent (MVI) pattern for Java applications.
+Learn how MVI enhances UI predictability, maintainability, and state management through unidirectional data flow.
+Explore real-world examples and implementation details."
 category: Architectural
 language: en
 tags:
   - Abstraction
   - Decoupling
   - Presentation
   - Reactive
   - State tracking
 ---

 ## Also known as

 * MVI

-## Intent
+## Intent of Model-View-Intent Design Pattern

-To create a unidirectional and cyclical data flow between the Model, View, and Intent components, enhancing predictability and maintainability in user interface logic.
+The Model-View-Intent (MVI) pattern for Java applications creates a unidirectional and cyclical data flow between the Model, View, and Intent components, enhancing UI predictability and state management.

-## Explanation
+## Detailed Explanation of Model-View-Intent Pattern with Real-World Examples

 Real-world example

-> Consider a real-world analogy of the Model-View-Intent (MVI) pattern using the scenario of ordering at a fast-food restaurant.
+> Consider a real-world analogy of the Model-View-Intent (MVI) pattern in Java using the scenario of ordering at a fast-food restaurant to understand its application in enhancing UI state management.
 >
 > In this analogy:
 > - **Model:** It's like the kitchen of the restaurant, where the current state of your order is managed.
 As you choose items, the kitchen updates the order status and ingredients used.